Skip to content (press enter)

 • Able to attend required meetings,

-• An active Surfrider Foundation Member, and
+• An active Surfrider Foundation Member (Join or renew your membership HERE), and

 • Able to fulfill a 2-year commitment